 - Health Professions Advisor: Kirsten Peterson (KP) is available to help with such concerns as: designing a schedule that allows for an unusual major/minor combination as well as the the pre-health core; creating a schedule to allow for study abroad; designing a schedule for a non-science major; evaluating strategies for students who decide to pursue medicine later in their college career; finding an academic path for the student who experienced a rough start.

-- Career Services: The Career Counselors can help you decide on a major or minor using a variety of techniques.
+- Career Education: The Career Counselors can help you decide on a major or minor using a variety of techniques.
 They may also be helpful if you discover that your original career plan is not as appealing as you once thought, and need to make a change.

 ENHANCEMENT: In order to stand out among the many other applicants for professional school, you need more than good grades in the required courses.
 To enhance your credentials, use the following resources: